 Understanding Wood Stain

-You’ve probably smelled the strong scent of wood stain or maybe even applied a layer of the sticky substance to a DIY project at home.
+You’ve probably smelled the strong scent of wood stain on new furniture or in a wood shop, or maybe you’ve even applied a layer of the sticky substance to a DIY project at home.

 Let’s take a look at what wood stain is, and why it’s important.